SESYNC-ci/CSI-2015/Lessons/ReproducibleResearch/reproducible_research.md

 </div>

-How to choose the appropriate repository?
+How to choose an appropriate repository?
 ===============
 - is there a domain specific repository?
 - what are the backup & replication policies?